Psychiatrist tells La Loche, Sask., shooting trial teen has fetal alcohol syndrome

-The Crown and defence have finished calling witnesses at the sentencing hearing for a teenager who shot and killed four people and injured seven others at a home and a high school in northern Saskatchewan.
+The Crown says a teenager who shot and killed four people and injured seven others at a home and a high school in northern Saskatchewan knew exactly what he was doing.

-Dr. Mansfield Mela, a psychiatrist for the defence, testified that the teen has fetal alcohol syndrome, also referred to as FASD.

-Mela based his confirmation on the findings of a Gladue report, which examines an Indigenous offender's background for the judge to use when determining a sentence.
-That report said the teen's mother drank while pregnant.

-Court heard the biological mother denied drinking during a phone conversation with Mela, but the doctor said she likely had more trust in the woman writing the Gladue report.

-Mela said he "suspected pre-natal alcohol exposure all along" and also based his diagnosis on brain deficits and the teen's impairment.
+The prosecutor told a courtroom in Meadow Lake, Sask., that the January 2016 shooting in La Loche was not a spontaneous outburst or impulsive youthful exuberance.

+Court was told the teen researched school shootings online as well as what it felt like to kill someone.

+The Crown said the teen ultimately knew he was outgunned by police and gave himself up at the school — a sign he knew the consequences of his actions.

-The teen has pleaded guilty to two counts of first-degree murder, two counts of second-degree murder and seven counts of attempted murder in the January 2016 shooting in La Loche.
+The prosecution is arguing that the teen should be sentenced as an adult after pleading guilty to two counts of first-degree murder, two counts of second-degree murder and seven counts of attempted murder.

-The hearing is to determine whether the teen is sentenced as an adult or a youth – he cannot be named because he was just shy of his 18th birthday when the shootings occurred.
+The teen cannot be named because he was just shy of his 18th birthday when the shootings occurred.

-Lawyers for both sides were to make final arguments to the court Friday afternoon.
+Crown prosecutor Pouria Tabrizi-Reardigan told court the teen may have panicked but carried out his plan "with stark efficiency."

+The defence has argued the teen suffers from fetal alcohol syndrome and should be sentenced as a youth.
+In June, a neuropsychologist testified for the defence that the teen had an IQ of 68, which is considered well below average.

 Judge Janet McIvor has said she will hand down the sentence at a later date.

 The teen could get six years of custody and four years probation if he's sentenced as a youth, but he faces a life sentence as an adult.